ISISComputingGroup/ibex_developers_manual/dataweb/Web-Dashboard.md

 * Navigate in a browser to http://localhost:60000/?callback=parseObject&Instrument=[Instrument-Name]&.
   Where [Instrument-Name] is replaced by the desired instrument (i.e., ZOOM&) in all capitals.

-To test the website on a developer machine:
+To test the front end on a developer machine:
 * Open default.html with the variable of ?Instrument=instrument-name e.g. go to `file:///C:/Instrument/Dev/JSON_bourne/front_end/default.html?Instrument=larmor` in a browser to view larmor's dashboard.
 Note that the path is dependant on where you have created the local JSON_bourne repository.
+This will use the JSON bourne instance running on NDAEXTWEB!

+To test the front end and JSON bourne on a developer machine:
+* Run `webserver.py`
+* Edit display\_blocks.js to look at http://localhost rather than http://dataweb.isis.rl.ac.uk
+* Open default.html with the variable of ?Instrument=_name that you entered into dict_

 To be able to see your instrument as well:
 * Add your instrument to the inst_list dictionary in the `InstList` class in `web_scrapper_manager.py` (for example `inst_list = {"my_device":"localhost"}`)